-We will specify a minimum of 10 participants per site for the 26 proposed single-site Stage 2 reports.
+We will specify a minimum of 10 participants per site.
 For the meta-analysis (#27), it is likely that some of the 26 proposed sites will not be able to complete their Stage 2 Reports within.
 However, a meta-analysis of even a small number of sites would still be valuable, meeting criteria such as Advances in Methods and Practices in Psychological Science’s “Registered Replication Reports (RRRs)”, which require “direct (i.e. close) replications in any area of psychology that involve coordination between at least three (but preferably more) independent teams of researchers” (https://rr.peercommunityin.org/about/pci_rr_friendly_journals#h_9155735686741652439066888).
-For consistency with this and with Ozaki et al.’s original minimum sample size of 60 participants for cross-linguistic meta-analysis, we will plan to continue the meta-analysis Stage 2 Report (#27 in Table 2) even with as few as 60 participants worth of data from as few as 3 sites are collected, analysed, and published as Stage 2 reports (i.e., minimum sample size for the meta-analysis of 60 participants from a minimum of 3 languages).
+For consistency with this and with Ozaki et al.'s (2024) original minimum sample size of 60 participants for cross-linguistic meta-analysis, we will plan to continue the meta-analysis Stage 2 Report (#27 in Table 2) even with as few as 60 participants worth of data from as few as 3 sites are collected, analysed, and published as Stage 2 reports (i.e., minimum sample size for the meta-analysis of 60 participants from a minimum of 3 languages).

-Blinding: Following ref.40, Savage et al.1 classify their experiment as “blinded” because the experimenters will be “not present during the manipulation and measurement of outcome variables”.
+Blinding: Following ref.40, Savage et al.2 classify their experiment as “blinded” because the experimenters will be “not present during the manipulation and measurement of outcome variables”.
 Participants are unlikely to be aware of our three hypotheses tested here (particularly because the primary goal of Savage et al.’s experiment is to test social bonding, not acoustic features).
 Because the first authors of each article will do the annotation/segmentation of the recordings from their own language/culture, they cannot be blinded to hypotheses or condition.
-However, the likelihood that bias in the annotation process could influence the results is low, particularly since Ozaki et al. found high levels of inter-rater reliability in these annotations (intraclass correlation coefficients >.99).
+However, the likelihood that bias in the annotation process could influence the results is low, particularly since Ozaki et al. (2024) found high levels of inter-rater reliability in these annotations (intraclass correlation coefficients >.99).